 Emphasis is placed on relating course content to lifestyle to foster a better understanding of the major health issues of today.
 Current issues include, but are not limited to: emotional health, chemical use and abuse, human sexuality, major diseases, physical fitness, nutrition, aging, death and dying.
+(This course is offered on campus and may be offered via television.)
 (3 Lec.)